lsst-dm/dm_dev_guide/services/datasets.rst

 - If preprocessed, a description of the preprocessed data products available
 - If a subset is preprocessed, a description of how the subset was created (and why)

 For butler repository datasets, the root level is the directory just above the butler repository: e.g. ``/datasets/hsc/README.txt``.
-For reference catalogs, there should be one ``README.txt`` for all reference catalogs of a particular type: e.g. ``/datasets/refcats/htm/README.txt``.
-Each reference catalog should have an entry in that file with the above information.
+For reference catalogs, there should be one ``README.txt`` for all reference catalogs of a particular type: e.g. ``/datasets/refcats/htm/README.txt`` with a brief description of the available reference catalogs of that type.
+Separately, each reference catalog should also contain a ``README.txt`` with details about that reference catalog's contents.
+See `reference-catalogs`_ for a template for the contents of those respective readme files.

 .. _CaveatForPrivate: